Author has written 16 stories for Star Wars.

 The first couple of chapters are posted - thanks so much to all of you who reviewed it, and to those who continue to nag me to finish it.
 Really.
 You've given me the confidence to keep at the task.
 The next bits may take longer to get up, since I'm having a hard time figuring out what order they should be in.
 I'm also discovering that many of my Trip-to-Bespin scenes contradict each other and are from alternate realities.

 The good news is that in the process of weeding out the non-connected scenes, I'm fleshing them out a bit and now some of them are standing on their own as one shots.
 Crossed Wires is the first of several in this category, the second is called Family Ties.
-There will be more coming, I swear.
-And one day I will get up the nerve to update Three Long Weeks with some new material.
+Feast or Famine really wanted to be part of Three Long Weeks but no matter what I did, I couldn't make it fit.
+So now it's a stand-alone, and it needs an ending because I really don't know what Han's going to do next.
+The scruffy nerfherder isn't talking.

-I also want give a shout out and an extra dose of thanks to Zyra and Push for their fabulous blog hanleiafanficwriters which has inspired me, among other things, to publish some of the missing moments from the OT and from some EU books that I've tinkered with over the years.
+I also want give a shout out and an extra dose of thanks to Zyra and Push for their fabulous blog hanleiafanficwriters which has inspired me, among other things, to publish some of the missing moments from the OT and from some EU books that I've tinkered with over the years, and to AmaraZ who has been the world's most patient Beta Reader on my Bespin saga.

-I've also got a large piece that I have recently been working on that revists the original trilogy from what I think is a previously unexplored perspective. which considering that I have hit it from just about every POV you can name, is saying something.
-I tinker with it when I hit a block on the canon-missing-moment sort of stuff.
+I've also got a large piece that revists the original trilogy from what I think is a previously unexplored perspective - which,considering that I have hit it from just about every POV you can name, is saying something - that I tinker with when I hit a block on the canon-missing-moment sort of stuff.
 One day perhaps it, too, will see the light of day.

 I hope that you enjoy reading them as much as I have enjoyed writing them.